Frozen dessert

-Frozen dessert is a dessert made by freezing liquids, semi-solids, and sometimes even solids.
-They may be based on flavored water (shave ice, ice pops, sorbet, snow cones), on fruit purées (such as sorbet), on milk and cream (most ice creams), on custard (frozen custard and some ice creams), on mousse (semifreddo), and others.
+Frozen dessert is a dessert made by freezing liquids, semi-solids, and sometimes solids.
+They may be based on flavored water (shave ice, ice pops, sorbet, snow cones), on fruit purées (such as sorbet), on milk and cream (most ice creams, sundae, sherbet), on custard (frozen custard and some ice creams), on mousse (semifreddo), and others.
 It is sometimes sold as ice-cream in South Asia and other countries.

 History

+The origins of frozen desserts are obscure, although several accounts exist about their history.

+Some sources describe ice cream-like foods as originating in Persia as far back as 550 BC.
+Using ice houses and ice pools, Persians were able to serve and produce faloodeh and sorbets all year round.